History of African Americans in Jacksonville: Stanton College Preparatory School

-The Stanton College Preparatory School started as an elementary school for segregated African American in 1860, but now serves as a high school for grades (9-12).
+The Stanton College Preparatory School started as an elementary school for segregated African American children in 1860, but now serves as a high school for grades (9-12).
 Stanton Preparatory School was started by a group of former slaves to educate their children.
-The Freedmen's Bureau donated 16,000 to build Stanton Institute with the purpose of training African American women from ages 16–25 to be educators.
+The Freedmen's Bureau donated $16,000 to build Stanton Institute with the purpose of training African American women from ages 16–25 to be educators.
 As of right now the school is ranked 62nd as one of the best schools in the United States and fifth in the state of Florida.

 J.P.
 Small Memorial Stadium

 The J.P.
 Small Memorial Stadium is home to the stadium built for the Negro Baseball League in 1911.
 This field was the first municipal recreation field in the city of Jacksonville.
-The Joseph H. Durkee family once owned this property and the field original name was the Joseph E. Durkee Athletic Field when it was later changed to the J.P.
+The Joseph H. Durkee family once owned this property and the field's original name was the Joseph E. Durkee Athletic Field then it was later changed to the J.P.
 Small Memorial Stadium.
-Joseph Durkee was a former Civil War Union officer who settled in Jacksonville following the civil war.
+Joseph Durkee was a former Civil War Union officer who settled in Jacksonville following the Civil War.
 This field was played on by the Jacksonville Tars, an African American negro team and the local negro league baseball teams in Jacksonville at the time.
 The field was also used by the Major League Baseball teams (New York Giants, Brooklyn Dodgers, and more).
 The most notable African American to play on this field was Hank Aaron who played for the Jacksonville Braves, a minor league team for the Milwaukee Braves at the time.
 This field is now home to the city of Jacksonville, Florida and used by everyone throughout the state.